FineUploader/fine-uploader/readme.md

 <br/>
 ### Changing alert/messages to something more user friendly ###
 You may want to change the default alert implementation and messages as you see fit.
-This is possible by overriding the `showMessage` function option, as well as the `messages` properties in FineUploaderBasic and FineUploader.
+This is possible by overriding the `showMessage` function option, as well as the `messages` properties in FineUploader.
 The default `showMessage` function simply invokes `alert` with the message text.
-One instance in which t his is used is when the user attempts to select an invalid file for upload.
+One instance in which this is used is when the user attempts to select an invalid file for upload.
 There are general message types with default text that can be overriden as well.

 <br/>
 ### Instance methods ###